Pehlwani: History

-The ancient Indian form of wrestling is called malla-yuddha.
+The ancient South Asian form of wrestling is called malla-yuddha.
 Practiced at least since the 5th millennium BC, described in the 13th century treatise Malla Purana, it was the precursor of modern Kushti.
-There are references to wrestling in the two principal ancient Indian epics, the Mahabharata and Ramayana.
+There are references to wrestling in the two principal ancient South Asian epics, the Mahabharata and Ramayana.
 In the Persian literary tradition, the Shahnama contains references to wrestling, with the greatest wrestler in the Persian tradition being regarded as Rustam.'

-In the 16th century, northern India was conquered by the Central Asian Mughals, who were of Turko-Mongol descent.
-Through the influence of Iranian and Mongolian wrestling, given time, the local malla-yuddha was supplanted by Persian Koshti.
-Interestingly, the aspects of Malla-yuddha survived in the culture of the Akhad (wrestling academy): Students are expected to be vegetarian, cook, take care of the facility, and be celibate.